-Federal Pell Grants are gift aid up to \$5,815 per year from the federal government for students of exceptional financial need.
+Federal Pell Grant-Gift aid up to \$5,920 per year from the federal government for students with exceptional financial need.
 Pell Grants must be applied for each year by filing the Free Application for Federal Student Aid (FAFSA).
 Eligibility for Pell Grant is determined by the FAFSA results.
 The Student Financial Services Office then includes the grant as part of the award letter.
 A student has a Lifetime Eligibility Used (LEU) of no more than 600%.
 If a student has exceeded this LEU, Pell eligibility may be affected.

-Federal Supplemental Educational Opportunity Grants (FSEOG)

-According to federal regulations, recipients of Supplemental Grants must be Pell Grant recipients who have exceptional need.
-A limited amount of these funds is made available each year by the federal government to Spring Hill College for in need students.
+Federal Supplemental Educational Opportunity Grant (FSEOG)-According to federal regulations, recipients of Supplemental Grants must be Pell Grant recipients with exceptional financial need.
+A limited amount of funding is made available each year by the federal government to Spring Hill College.
+Award amount is subject to change if recipient moves off campus.

-Federal College Work-Study Programs (FWS)

-Awards of part-time employment through the Federal College Work-Study Program are made according to the need of the student, availability of funds, and the institution's financial aid packaging philosophy.
-New students to the workstudy program will complete an online application which will be reviewed by the potential supervisors in order to be hired for a job vacancy on campus or through the Foley Center for community service.
+Federal College Work-Study Program (FWS)-Awards of part-time employment through the Federal College Work-Study Program are made according to the need of the student, availability of funds, and the institution's financial aid packaging philosophy.
+This award is not guaranteed and it is the student's responsibility to secure a job on campus.

+New students to the work-study program will complete an online application which will be reviewed by the potential supervisors in order to be hired for a job vacancy on campus or through the Foley Center for community service.

 Student job assignments may be in administrative or faculty offices, laboratories, the library, or residence halls.
-Each job usually requires four to ten hours per week.
+Each job usually requires six hours per week.
 Students are paid the current minimum wage.
-Student checks are issued biweekly by the Student Financial Services Office for hours actually worked.
-Prior to the beginning of the academic year, students are mailed additional information about work programs.
+Student checks are issued bi-weekly by the Student Financial Services Office for hours actually worked.
+Students also have the option to pledge their work study earnings toward future semester balance.
+Prior to the beginning of the academic year, students are mailed additional information about student employment programs.

-Federal Perkins Loans

-This program is being phased out by the federal government.
+Federal Perkins Loans-This program is being phased out by the federal government.
 Spring Hill College has decided to award Perkins Loan funds only to students who previously borrowed through the program.
 Students who have exceptional financial need are eligible to borrow under the provisions of the Federal Perkins Loan program.
 If eligible and funding is available, this award will be included in the student's financial aid award.
 Repayment begins after a nine-month grace period starting from graduation or withdrawal from the College.
 Up to ten years may be allowed for the repayment of the loan.
 Additional information will be made available to all Perkins Loan recipients when the loan is awarded.
-Currently, this program is being phased out by the department of education.
-College policy is that only previous recipients will receive current year funding.

-Federal Direct Loans

-To be eligible for a Federal Direct Loan, a student must have a valid Master Promissory Note (MPN) and must have entrance counseling completed through www.studentloans.gov.